Rainbow Spaghetti Sensory Bin

 • This is a great OUTDOOR activity and make sure that the kids are wearing MESSY CLOTHES!

-More Edible Sensory Fun
+More Taste-Safe Sensory Fun

 Rainbow Spaghetti Recipe (Printable Recipe Card)